 - slippery terrain

-Hoka Speedgoat 6 — Best Lightweight Shoe
+🪶 Hoka Speedgoat 6 — Best Lightweight Shoe

-Lightweight and cushioned for long distances.
+Soft, cushioned, and perfect for long distances.

 Why it’s great: